t1/pomx/README.md

 It's required by your IDE and other tools and Maven will install and deploy it normally, so Repository managers etc. can use it.
 You don't have to put it under version control, but a fresh checkout would not be properly recognized by your IDE;
-and (more importantly) the generated `pom.xml` is the only place to see build differences when external SNAPSHOT profiles change.
+and the generated `pom.xml` is the only place to see build differences when external SNAPSHOT profiles change.
+So it's a good practice to check the `pom.xml` into your SCM.

 ## Setup